shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/RobotCommander.rst

 Plan to a trajectory of specified waypoints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Using the method ``plan_to_waypoints_target``, it is posible to specify a set of waypoints for the end-effector and create a plan to follow it.
+Using the method ``plan_to_waypoints_target``, it is possible to specify a set of waypoints for the end-effector and create a plan to follow it.

 Parameters: